Dženis Burnić

-Dženis Burnić (/bs/; born 22 May 1998) is a professional footballer who plays as a midfielder for 2.
-Bundesliga club Karlsruher SC.
+Dženis Burnić (/bs/; born 22 May 1998) is a professional footballer who plays as a midfielder for Super League Greece club Volos.
 Born in Germany, he plays for the Bosnia and Herzegovina national team.

 Burnić started his professional career at Borussia Dortmund, playing mainly in its reserve team, before being loaned to VfB Stuttgart in 2017 and to Dynamo Dresden in 2019.
-The following year, he signed with 1.
+The following year, he joined 1.
 FC Heidenheim.
 In 2023, he moved to Karlsruher SC.
+Three years later, he signed with Volos.

-A former German youth international, Burnić made his senior international debut for Bosnia and Herzegovina in 2024, earning 16 caps since.
+A former German youth international, Burnić made his senior international debut for Bosnia and Herzegovina in 2024, earning over 20 caps since.
+He represented the nation at the 2026 FIFA World Cup.

 Club career

 Borussia Dortmund

 Burnić started playing football at a local club, before joining Borussia Dortmund's youth academy in 2006.
 In April 2015, he signed his first professional contract with the team.
 He made his professional debut in a UEFA Champions League game against Sporting CP on 18 October 2016 at the age of 18.
 Four months later, he made his league debut against SV Darmstadt.

 In July, Burnić was sent on a season-long loan to VfB Stuttgart.

 In January 2019, he was loaned to Dynamo Dresden for the remainder of the campaign.
 In July, his loan was extended for an additional season.
 On 3 May, he scored his first professional goal against FC St. Pauli, which secured the victory for his squad.